andrebask/thesis/10 - chapter5.md

 }
 ```

-The `DelimitedContinuation` objects is different from a `Continuation` in that it does not thrown an exception, but it returns a value.
+The `DelimitedContinuation` object is different from a `Continuation` in that it does not throws an exception, but it returns a value.
 Moreover, the apply method reloads the frames inside a `reset` to handle possible future calls of `shift` inside the original outer `reset`.

 ```java
 public class DelimitedContinuation extends Continuation {